GfSE/CoCoML-Pages/From-UML-SysML/5_From-UML-SysML.md

 # Authoring with UML/SysML

-The translation of selected UML/SysML features to SpecIF and further on to OWL/RDF.
+Translating selected features of UML/SysML to SpecIF and further on to OWL/RDF.